Petrie Bight: River wharfage

 The take-off in the building industry was evident during 1922–23, reflected in an active central business district real estate market, and prompting the Brisbane City Council to re-assess central city rateable values in 1923.
 By September 1925 property in Queen Street, the principal retail and financial street of Brisbane, could be acquired only at highly inflated prices, forcing investors into more peripheral locations such as Petrie's Bight.
 A fall in the price of building materials, combined with the trend in using concrete, a more economical product than brick, for large construction projects, further stimulated building activity.

 The area of Circular Quay Wharves was later referred to as Admiralty Wharf.
-These wharfs were redeveloped into Brisbane City's first substantial high-rise residential towers between 1988–1995, now known as Admiralty Towers.
+These wharfs were redeveloped into Brisbane City's first substantial high-rise residential towers between 1988 and 1995, now known as Admiralty Towers.